josh-holder/josh-holder.github.io/_posts/2022-09-21-judgement.md

 Creating a card-playing AI using machine learning will be a significantly harder challenge.
 First of all, there is no simple way to collect training data.

-Because of this lack of training data, reinforcement learning seems significantly more attractive - by using millions of games of self-play, we can generate our own training data!
+Because of this lack of training data, reinforcement learning is an attractive option - by using millions of games of self-play, we can generate our own training data!
 Additionally, in contrast to many other reinforcement learning environments, the reward landscape is not as sparse.
-Although points are only awarded after all cards in a hand have been played, each time you play a card you can get feedback on whether or not you won the hand.
+Although points are only awarded after all cards in a hand have been played (after up to 13 decisions have been made), each time you play a card you can get feedback on whether or not you won the hand.

-Therefore, if we split the neural network evaluation into two parts: "grand strategy", determining whether we WANT to win a hand given our eventual goal, and "micro strategy", whether playing a given card will win us a hand, we may be able to use a much more rich reward environment to accelerate training.
+Therefore, if we split the neural network evaluation into two parts: "grand strategy", determining whether we WANT to win a hand given our eventual goal, and "micro strategy", whether playing a given card will win us a hand, we may be able to use a much richer reward environment to accelerate training.

-On the other hand, just because you want to win a hand doesn't mean you want to play the card that is MOST LIKELY to win a hand - sometimes you might want to save your best cards for later, even if they would increase your chances to win.
-From an architectural perspective, though, combining grand and micro strategy is a challenge, and one that is currently being worked on.
+On the other hand, just because you want to win a hand doesn't mean you want to play the card that is MOST LIKELY to win a hand - sometimes you might want to save your best cards for later, even if they would increase your chances to win now.
+From an architectural perspective, though, combining grand and micro strategy is a challenge.

+With all of these considerations in play, I'm still in the process of formulating the best way to structure the algorithm for optimal performance.
 Stay tuned for more updates - IN PROGRESS.

 ### 6. Combined AI